szaumoor/ZSTweaks/README.md

 **Component 2150:** Make selected kit HLAS unable to be breached.

-I know this is somehow "controversial", but generally speaking I do not find abilities that tap into "inner strength" or pure skill-based physical abilities a candidate for breach.
+I do not find abilities that tap into "inner strength" or pure skill-based physical abilities a candidate for breach.
 What exactly is the spell supposedly dispelling?
 That's my take.

 Therefore, the following abilities are no longer breachable: